zalf-csa/HAPPI-Climate-Bias-Correction/readme.md

 ```

 ### Step 1: Data Extraction
-The script `01_extract_cluster_data.R` is used to extract filtering data from the global datasets for a specific location.
+The script `01_extract_cluster_data.R` is used to extract and filter data from the global datasets for a specific location.
 It assumes the datasets from the **Original Data Sources** section have been downloaded into a base directory (e.g., `base_dir <- "C:/Data/Climate"` or a network drive).
 Due to the huge amount of weather data involved in the extraction (multi-terabyte scale), this repository already provides the output from this step in the `extracted_sample_Tempelberg/` folder to serve as the input data for running Step 2 below.
-You can review the script to understand the extraction and filtering logic.
+One can review the script to understand the extraction and filtering logic.

 ### Step 2: Bias Correction (Processing Script)
 To produce the bias correction results, run: